 Your skin acts as a natural barrier against infection.
-Any surgery that causes a break in skin can lead to an infection.
+Any surgery that causes a break in the skin can lead to an infection.
 These are known as surgical site infections because they occur on the part of the body where the surgery was done.
 The chance of developing an infection after surgery is anywhere between 1% and 3%.

 A surgical site infection usually occurs within 30 days after surgery.
 For example, a superficial incisional infection occurs in the area of the skin where the incision or cut was made.
 A deep incisional infection occurs under the incision area in the muscles and tissues surrounding the muscles.
-An “organ or space” infection can occur in any area of the body other than the skin, muscle and surrounding tissue such as a body organ or a space between organs.
+An “organ or space” infection can occur in any area of the body other than the skin, muscle, and surrounding tissue such as a body organ or a space between organs.

 Infections after surgery are caused by pathogens, primarily bacteria.
-These pathogens can infect a surgical wound through various forms of contact such as from the touch of a caregiver or surgical instrument, through germs in the air or through germs that are already in your body and then spread to the wound.
+These pathogens can infect a surgical wound through various forms of contact such as from the touch of a caregiver or surgical instrument, through germs in the air, or through germs that are already in your body and then spread to the wound.